 - Hold at least a bachelor's degree from an accredited institution.

-- Be a full-time employee of the school or school district as determined by state and district policies, and teach at least 50 percent of the time.
+- Be a full-time employee of the school or school district as determined by state and district policies, with responsibilities for teaching students no less than 50 percent of the school’s allotted instruction time.

 - Be a United States citizen or permanent resident.